Xilinx/mlir-air/programming_examples/passthrough/README.md

 1. `passThrough.cc`: A C++ implementation of vectorized memcpy operations for AIE cores.
 It is found in the [mlir-aie repo](https://github.com/Xilinx/mlir-aie) under [`mlir-aie/aie_kernels/generic/passThrough.cc`](https://github.com/Xilinx/mlir-aie/blob/main/aie_kernels/generic/passThrough.cc)

-1. `run.py` files and `common.py`: This Python code is a testbench for the Passthrough design examples.
+1. `run.py` files and [`common.py`](./common.py): This Python code is a testbench for the passthrough design examples.
 The code is responsible for compiling and loading the compiled XCLBIN file, configuring the AIR module, providing input and output data, and executing the AIR design on the NPU.
 After executing, the script verifies the memcpy results.

 ## Design Overview